PaulSchulze1337/blueprint-huedimmerwithscenecycling/readme.md

   * **'Dim Down' Button (Press and Release / Hold):**
       * Decreases the brightness of the lights by 10%.

+## Special thanks to
+  * DefenestrateIT for the lights_on check code (https://community.home-assistant.io/t/wth-howto-reference-a-device-areas-state-on-off-unavailable-with-a-target-selector/484428/43)
+  * Blacky for the inspiration to use collapse in the input section
+  * Google for a LOT of free Gemini Flash 2 Thinking tokens

 ## ⚠️ Important Notes and Disclaimer

   * **Zigbee2MQTT Required:** This blueprint is designed to work with a Philips Hue Dimmer connected to Home Assistant via Zigbee2MQTT.
 Ensure your dimmer is properly paired and publishing MQTT messages.